Witch King (novel): The Present

 Kai wakes to find that he has been imprisoned.
 An expositor attempts to bind him as a familiar, but Kai kills him.
 During this process, Kai's consciousness jumps into a new body.
 He rescues his companion Ziede and a street urchin named Sanja.
 Ziede's wife Tahren is missing, and Kai suspects that Bashat bar Calis, current prince-heir of Benais-arik, is responsible.

 They are pursued by expositors who are using a ship stolen from Immortal Blessed.
 Kai kills an expositor and takes over the ship with the help of his friends.
 Kai then enters the underearth to communicate with his demon-kin about events during his imprisonment.
 Kai speaks with Grandmother, the progenitor of his immortal line of demons.
-She suggests that Tahren may be hidden from Kai's view in a witch cell, which obscures the occupant through a magic device called a cantrip.
+She suggests that Tahren may be hidden from Kai's view in a Witch cell, which obscures the occupant through a magic device called a cantrip.

 Ramad, personal vanguard to Prince-heir Bashat, helps Kai.
 The prince of Nient-arik is implicated.
 This city-state wants to replace Benais-arik as the leader of the Rising World Coalition during the upcoming treaty renewal ceremony.

 They travel to the ruins of the Hierarchs’ Summer Halls to look for a finding stone, which will help them locate Tahren.
 At the Halls, they find Dahin.
-Kai, Ziede and Dahin are attacked by Arn-Sterath (formerly Arn-Nefa), who is working with Immortal Blessed and the Nient-arik conspirators.
+Kai, Ziede and Dahin are attacked by Arnsterath (formerly Arn-Nefa), who is working with Immortal Blessed and the Nient-arik conspirators.
 Kai and Ziede emerge victorious with the finding stone.

 It is revealed that Bashat knew about the Immortal Blessed and Nient-arik conspiracy.
 Bashat knew the plot to capture Kai would fail; he poisoned Kai, allowing Kai, Ziede, and Tahren to be captured.
 He then exposed the plot in order to strengthen his own city's position prior to the treaty renewal.
 Ramad has been his spy.
 Kai has simultaneously organized to weaken the international support of Benais-arik, causing the renewal to fail and the Rising World coalition to devolve into a set of allied states rather than an empire.
 Kai abandons Ramad.
 Kai and his remaining companions use the finding stone to locate Tahren.
 The remaining conspirators are captured and Ziede is reunited with her wife.